ashokvundavalli/AderantDevops/readme.txt

 Profile Setup
   > $/ExpertSuite/<Branch>/Modules/Build.Infrastructure/Src/Profile/WindowsPowerShell
-  > WindowsPowershell folder goes in your Documents folder. e.g. C:\Users\jamie.bate\Documents\WindowsPowerShell
+  > WindowsPowershell folder goes in your Documents folder. e.g. C:\Users\jamie.bate\Documents

 PSUnit Setup
   # You need to ensure that you have downloaded the module Thirdparty.PsUnit for the branch you are working on.